14 May 2018

 Award-winning actor, presenter and director, Stephen Fry will present the 2018 Authors’ Awards alongside a panel of celebrated judges to include Joanne Harris, Francis Fyfield, Samantha Shannon, Tahmima Anam, Pascale Petit, Inua Ellams and Jen Campbell.

-The annual night of riches which has rewarded the early works of some of today’s most prominent literary figures such as Zadie Smith, Seamus Heaney, Helen Dunmore, Hari Kunzru, Carol Ann Duffy and Mark Haddon and honoured the careers of established figures including Dylan Thomas, Fay Weldon, William Golding and Margaret Drabble, sees the UK’s biggest literary fund of more than £98,000 awarded to more than 20 established and emerging writers of fiction, non-fiction and poetry.
+The Authors' Awards, the annual night of riches which has rewarded the early works of some of today’s most prominent literary figures such as Zadie Smith, Seamus Heaney, Helen Dunmore, Hari Kunzru, Carol Ann Duffy and Mark Haddon and honoured the careers of established figures including Dylan Thomas, Fay Weldon, William Golding and Margaret Drabble, sees the UK’s biggest literary fund of more than £98,000 awarded to more than 20 established and emerging writers of fiction, non-fiction and poetry.
 The Authors’ Awards will take place at RIBA on the evening of Thursday 19th July and will play host to 400 guests from across publishing and SoA membership (tickets are going on sale for members soon!).

 Talking about the Authors’ Awards, Stephen Fry says: